-Activity Exempt Allowable Allowable with Mitigation Vehicle access roads and boat ramps leading to the surface water, docks, fishing piers, and other water dependent activities: Vehicular access roads and boat ramps to the surface water but not crossing the surface water that are restricted to the minimum width practicable not to exceed 10 feet in width Vehicular access roads and boat ramps to the surface water but not crossing the surface water but not crossing the surface water that are restricted to the minimum width practicable and exceed 10 feet in width X ال 1 ، الإلالة الإلالة الم Utilities S. CALL Electric utility, aerial, perpendicular crossings ^{2,3,4} : • Disturb equal to or less than 100 linear feet of buffer • Disturb greater than 100 linear feet of buffer X
+Activity Exempt Allowable Allowable with Mitigation Transportation (vehicular, pedestrian, bike) crossings of streams and other surface waters subject to this Section: Transportation crossings that impact equal to or less than 40 linear feet of riparian buffer Transportation crossings that impact greater than 40 linear feet but equal to or less than 150 linear feet or one-third of an acre of riparian buffer Transportation crossings that impact greater than 150 linear feet or one-third of Х X an acre of riparian buffer Transportation impacts other than crossings And Annual States h., of streams and other surface waters subject to this Section and b. Х Vehicle access roads and boat ramps leading to the surface water, docks, fishing piers, and other water dependent activities.
+Vehicular access roads and boat ramps to the surface water but not crossing the surface water that are restricted to the minimum width practicable not to exceed 10 feet in width Vehicular access roads and boat ramps to the surface water but not crossing the surface water but not crossing the surface water that are restricted to the minimum width practicable and exceed 10 feet in width JESSED A. X х Utilities Electric utility, aerial, perpendicular crossings^{2,3,4}: Disturb equal to or less than 100 linear feet of buffer Disturb greater than 100 linear feet of buffer х x

-2 Provided that within 30 feet of surface waters, all of the following BMPs for overhead utility lines are used.
+$^{^2}$ Provided that within 30 feet of surface waters, all of the following BMPs for overhead utility lines are used.
 If all of these BMPs are not used, then the overhead utility lines shall require a no practical alternative evaluation by the Administrator as defined in Section 15-270.6.